-From incorporating natural elements, adding rustic touches for texture and color, to finding creative ways to use items that you already have around the house, there are plenty of cheap fall decorating ideas that look classy!
+From incorporating natural elements and adding rustic touches for texture and color, to finding creative ways to use items that you already have around the house, there are plenty of cheap fall decorating ideas that look classy!

 ceramic pumpkin on a shelf with text overlay that reads cheap fall decorating ideas that still look classy

-Fall is a great time to decorate your home and it can actually be really inexpensive to do.
-If you’re like me, you want your home to look like it belongs in a magazine and you don’t want to spend thousands of dollars.
+Fall is a great time to decorate your home and it can be really inexpensive to do so.
+If you’re like me, you want your home to look like it belongs in a magazine but you don’t want to spend thousands of dollars to achieve the look.
 I get it.

-There are plenty of different ways to decorate our home for the fall season without breaking the bank.
-With these simple budget friendly fall decorating tips I’m sharing, you will see how you can have classy fall decor without sacrificing a ton of money.
+There are plenty of different ways to decorate our home for the fall season in an inexpensive way.
+With these simple budget-friendly fall decorating tips I’m sharing, you will see how you can have easy fall decor that’s still classy without sacrificing a ton of money.

 simple fall vignette with dried grass in a vase, a bowl with wooden beads and a mercury glass lamp

 One of my favorite ways to decorate in any holiday season is by bringing nature indoors.
 Nature is free!
-I love foraging in the fall when my garden has all of these beautiful colors and textures that are perfect to decorate with.
+I love foraging during the harvest season when my garden has all of these beautiful colors and textures that are perfect to decorate with.

 amber vase filled with dry grass on a wooden coffee table